hackshackers/hackshackers-hugo-content/blog/2011/01/stamens-michal-migurski-shares-three-principles-for-interactive-at-nyc-meetup.md

 ---
-title: Stamen&#8217;s Michal Migurski shares three principles for interactive at NYC Meetup
+title: Stamen’s Michal Migurski shares three principles for interactive at NYC Meetup
 authors:
 - Kennedy Elliott
 date: "2011-01-16"
 _migration:
   id: 1855
-  timestamp: 1483471676
+  timestamp: 1486602235
 tags:
 - maps
 - Maps
 - Stamen
-groups:
-- New York
 categories:
 - News
 - Talks
+groups:
+- New York
 ---

 Much to the enjoyment of the map junkies of the group, Hacks/Hackers NYC welcomed [Michal Migurski][1], partner and resident cartography guru of interactive agency [Stamen Design][2], to the [Jan.
 11 meetup][3].
 He showcased two of his “civic-oriented” projects, Oakland Crimespotting and This Tract, each aiming to make government data interactive and accessible for the public good.